OJNyb/Fitski/README.md

 Created with the MERN stack

-Made for fun :)

 [Live version](https://chadify.herokuapp.com/).

 ## Run locally

-### Create an .env file in the backend directory and fill it with
+### Create a .env file in the backend directory and fill it with

 ```
 AVATAR_FIELD=avatar